 5. Track Outcome/Progress Through Impact Experiments:

 An impact data pipeline provides a dynamic framework for analyzing impacts based on impact management and ESG frameworks, but stakeholders still need to participate in continuous learning.
 Impact Experiments are short and frequent experiments designed to collect feedback from stakeholders.
-More about impact experiments examples are described here and blog here.

 The idea of impact measurement and management scares many organizations.
 Many teams lack skills in data design and architecture.
 Often, they hire external consultants who have either impact management or data management and data science skills but not both.
 On top of that, they may not be familiar with the capabilities of modern technology architectures that can streamline the process in the first place.